haggen/localthreat/README.md

 **[localthreat](https://next.localthreat.xyz/)** is an online tool to help EVE players with threat assessment.

-## Contribution

-I do my best to keep the service running at the lowest cost possible, but it still has some.
-Namely the domain renewal and a \$10 virtual machine on [Digital Ocean](https://www.digitalocean.com/).
-Help me help you by contributing to the upkeep of localthreat.
-[Donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B9KBZJP99YAE8&source=url).

 ## Development

-### Overview

 The code and documentation are hosted on [GitHub](https://github.com/haggen/localthreat).
 The design lives on [Figma](https://www.figma.com/file/BPH2xeVvbBDAnWpjMI58GpnW/localthreat.next).
 Bug tracking, feature request, and any other feedback must be made on the [repository's issues page](https://github.com/haggen/localthreat/issues/new).

 ### Setup

-#### Automagical

 If you've got docker-compose 1.13.0+ installed, simply run: